Ian Holbourn: RMS Lusitania

-With his insights into the largely hushed-up events surrounding the wreck of the RMS Oceanic off Foula, Professor Holbourn was aware of the imminent dangers presented to ocean liners during the First World War, and as a passenger on Lusitania was prepared to face the worst.
+With his insights into the largely hushed-up events surrounding the wreck of the RMS Oceanic on 8 September 1914 off Foula, Professor Holbourn was aware of the dangers presented to ocean liners during the First World War, and as a passenger on Lusitania was prepared to face the worst.
 Holbourn attempted to insist that Captain William Thomas Turner should take the precautions of ordering lifeboat drills and instructing passengers on how to wear lifejackets.
 His efforts to stimulate safety awareness during a time of war were unwelcome, and he was asked to keep quiet.
-When the ship was torpedoed, Holbourn guided Avis Dolphin and her nurses to his cabin where he fitted them with life belts, even offering up his own; he then steered them through the tilting passageways to the decks above and into a lifeboat.
+When the ship was torpedoed by an Imperial German Navy U-boat during the First World War on 7 May 1915, Holbourn guided Avis Dolphin and her nurses to his cabin where he fitted them with life belts, even offering up his own; he then steered them through the tilting passageways to the decks above and into a lifeboat.
 This lifeboat capsized while being lowered into the water.
-Nevertheless, Avis was saved, though her nurses were not.
+Dolphin was saved, though her nurses were not.

 Holbourn himself dived into the ocean to find himself surrounded by a mass of bodies and wreckage.
 His hope of reaching the nearest boat was interrupted when he stopped to help a man who was floating helplessly nearby.
 By the time Holbourn found his way to a boat, the man he had pulled along with him was dead.

 Holbourn was picked up by the fishing boat Wanderer of Peel and later transferred to the Stormcock.
 He was one of over 750 rescued from the Lusitania to arrive at Queenstown in Ireland that night.

 Writings

 Holbourn continued to write and remained lifelong friends with Avis Dolphin.
-One of his books, The Child of the Moat (1916), was written for Avis because she had complained that books for girls were uninteresting.
+One of his books, The Child of the Moat (1916), was written for Dolphin because she had complained that books for girls were uninteresting.

 On most of his written works, Holbourn is identified as Ian Bernard Stoughton Holbourn.
 His published works include: